-- Adhering to Local Authority (LA) and school procedures with regard to referring a child if there are concerns about possible abuse - □ Keeping written records of concerns about a child even if there is no need to make an immediate referral - Ensuring that all such records are kept confidentially and securely and are separate from student records - Ensuring that any student currently on the child protection register who is absent without explanation is referred to Children's Services

-■ Ensuring staff receive regular training and support in all elements of safeguarding including Early Help and the Prevent Duty.
+- Always being available for staff to discuss and safeguarding concerns - Adhering to Local Authority (LA) and school procedures with regard to referring a child if there are concerns about possible abuse - Keeping written records of concerns about a child even if there is no need to make an immediate referral - Ensuring that all such records are kept confidentially and securely and are separate from student records - Ensuring that any student currently on the child protection register who is absent without explanation is referred to Children's Services - Undergoing training that provides then with the knowledge and skills to carry put the role which is updated every two years - Keep knowledge and skills updated, (for example via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, and at least annually, to keep up with any developments relevant to their role. - Ensuring staff receive regular training, updates and support in all elements of safeguarding including Early Help and the Prevent Duty and their role in it.